system-zero/system-zero/README.md

 introduce those API incompatibilities now, rather at a later state.
 So  it is time to move on from our zero point, and start walking at the zero point zero point one.

+## ZERO POINT ZERO POINT POINT ONE (0.0.1)

+We continue in this state, from the point we ended up at the bing bang state.

+We did, what we told.
+We changed the type of the symbol's value, which made it now incompatible with the C function interface signature.

+This allow us for flexibility, but as we predicted we added a lot of overhead too.
+A quick test, showed us a serious decrease in performance.
+Now it is the time to test ourselves for conformance with our words.
+We said that we  favor expressionism over performance!
+Well, we have to arm with courage and logic, and face the reality.

+As we said, the underlying machine can not pretend that has the mechanisms to handle that level of complexity of a well defined programming language.
+But we went ahead and added the posibility, to pass a function pointer as an argument to another function, or to store it in a variable.
+This is really something!

+Plus it is also capable to handle double types.
+Not that I know to handle them properly.
+I don't.
+This is a science by itself, and you need a proper education and serious study on the subject to gain the expertise.
+So quite quite probably functions on doubles they need some adjustment.
+Right now, the code avoids any bitwise operation on them.
+The thing for instance is, what it has to return in that case?
+There are many subtleties like this, but the mechanism is there.

+For some of those reasons, we introduced this development as different concept, as its better not to mix for now these namespaces and wait a bit.
+For instance even the previous code, could handle both the cases probably, with some bits of hacks though, and quite possible in a such way that it might make this fragile code even more complex to maintain and evolve.
+Not quite possible.
+For certain.

+For this new code, place it in a Namespase called `La` (for Language), there is a special test unit for this, which is a copy of the old tests, plus  specific tests, like tests on function pointers and doubles.

 ## License:
 I  understand the UNLICENSE license  kind of thought.
 We  do not need laws and